arduino/docs-content/content/micropython-course/course/00.introduction-arduino/intro-to-arduino.md

 ### MicroPython

 Programming an Arduino using MicroPython is a slightly different experience.
 In this scenario, you install a version of Python on your board permanently, and then you send instructions to it.
-This means you can change the code for your board and load it in real time.
+This means you can change the code for your board and load it in real-time.
 MicroPython also implements a file system on your board.

 ## Summary